yi-hsuan-chen/yi-hsuan-chen.github.io/_pages/about.md

 <!-- About me
 ====== -->
 Hi there!
-I am Yi-Hsuan Chen (陳誼軒), a PhD student in Aerospace Engineering at the University of Maryland, College Park, started in 2022 Fall.
+I am Yi-Hsuan Chen (陳誼軒), a PhD student in Aerospace Engineering at the University of Maryland, College Park, who started in the fall of 2022.
 I am a member of the [Motion and Teaming (Mo-T) Laboratory](http://ottelab.com/) under [Dr. Michael Otte](https://scholar.google.com/citations?user=JbBpeE0AAAAJ&hl=en).
-My research focuses on integrating of control theory and motion planning algorithms, specifically aimed at enhancing **safe multi-agent path planning**.
-My research interests span **Dynamics and Control**, **Motion Planning**, **Flight Mechanics**, and **Optimization**, with applications in autonomous systems.
+My research focuses on the integration of control theory and motion planning algorithms, specifically aimed at enhancing **safe multi-agent path planning**.
+My research interests span **Dynamics and Control**, **Motion Planning**, **Flight Mechanics**, and **Optimization**, especially on their applications in autonomous systems.

 <p align="center">
 <img src="images/astar_vs_dijkstra.gif" width="440">